 To do that, you’ll need a 1099 form from each company that you’ve completed contract work.
-To ensure that you receive your 1099s in time for tax season, you’ll want to fill out and submit a W9 tax form to each company prior to working on projects for them.
-This ensures that they have all of the information they need to file their taxes with the IRS, and to generate and send you your 1099 for your personal tax return.
+To ensure that you receive your 1099s in time for tax season, you’ll need to submit a completed W-9 tax form to each company prior to working on projects for them.
+This guarantees that they have all of the information they need to file their taxes with the IRS, and to generate and send your 1099 for your personal income tax return.

 Tips and Instructions for use

-In the second section, the individual filling out the W9 tax form must add their social security or employer identification number (EIN).
+In the second section, the individual filling out the W-9 tax form must add their Social Security or employer identification number (EIN).